cstriecks/cstriecks.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a senior scientist specializing in the design and analysis of <b>secure communication systems</b>, with a focus on cryptographic protocols and primitives -- particularly key exchange, encryption, data access control, and authentication.
-My most recent work centers on advancing <b>hybrid quantum-classical cryptography</b>, ensuring long-term security for next-generation communication infrastructures.
+My most recent work centers on advancing <b>hybrid quantum-safe cryptography</b>, ensuring long-term security for next-generation communication infrastructures.

 I contribute to <b>standardization efforts</b> at ETSI and CEN/CENELEC -- including my past role in <a href="https://portal.etsi.org/STF/STFs/STFHomePages/STF529" target="_blank" rel="noopener">ETSI STF 529</a> (standardizing Attribute-Based Encryption) and my current involvement in <a href="https://portal.etsi.org/xtfs/#/xTF/684" target="_blank" rel="noopener">ETSI STF 684</a> (standardizing Quantum-Safe Hybrid Authenticated Key Exchange).
 My research and collaborations are detailed in my <a href="{{ '/publications/' | relative_url }}">publications</a>, <a href="{{ '/talks/' | relative_url }}">talks</a>, and ongoing projects below.